 If a special Council meeting (that does not fall on the regular Council schedule) is required, all members must be notified of the time and location of said meeting no later than 48 hours prior to the start time.
 The agenda for the meeting must also be presented at this time.
 In cases of emergency, the Executive may call a special meeting at any time.

-Full minutes of every meeting of EngSoc Council shall be taken by the Secretary and retained by the Director of Internal Affairs, and these minutes shall be made public no later than 1 week after the Council meeting took place.
+Full minutes of every meeting of EngSoc Council shall be taken by the Secretary and retained by the Director of Governance, and these minutes shall be made public no later than 1 week after the Council meeting took place.

 Council Behavior and Monitoring